bonega/libtetris/README.md

 # tetris

-Example of a functional Tetris implemented in Clojure.
+Example of a functional Tetris implemented in Clojurescript.

 The core logic is completely functional.
-There is a basic seesaw-version in tetris.interface
+There is a gui in tetris.interface

+Have a look at a running example at http://clojure-tetris.herokuapp.com

 ## Usage